Duuuscha/DP_DUSEK/notes.md

-# Nonconventional Neural Architectures and their Advantages for Technical Applications [@bukovskyNonconventionalNeuralArchitectures]
+# Nonconventional Neural Architectures and their Advantages for Technical Applications [@bukovsky2012]

-# Introduction #
+## Introduction

 - first mathematical model of neuron 1943
 - principals for modeling of dynamic systems